getnexusapp/.github/EULA.md

 NEXUS DOES NOT WARRANT THAT THE SOFTWARE WILL:

-- BE UNINTERRUPTED;
-- BE ERROR-FREE;
-- BE COMPLETELY SECURE;
-- BE AVAILABLE AT ALL TIMES;
-- BE COMPATIBLE WITH EVERY DEVICE OR OPERATING SYSTEM;
-- BE FREE FROM DEFECTS; OR
-- PREVENT DATA LOSS.
+* be uninterrupted;
+* be error-free;
+* be completely secure;
+* be available at all times;
+* be compatible with every device or operating system;
+* be free from defects; or
+* prevent data loss.

-NEXUS DOES NOT GUARANTEE THE ACCURACY, COMPLETENESS, OR RELIABILITY OF INFORMATION OR RESPONSES GENERATED BY ANY AI Third-Party Provider.
+NEXUS DOES NOT GUARANTEE THE ACCURACY, COMPLETENESS, OR RELIABILITY OF INFORMATION OR RESPONSES GENERATED BY AI SYSTEMS OR Third-Party Providers.

+AI-generated information may be inaccurate, incomplete, outdated, or inappropriate for a particular purpose.

-You are responsible for evaluating AI-generated information before relying on it.
+You are responsible for evaluating AI-generated information before relying upon it.

-YOU USE THE SOFTWARE AT YOUR OWN RISK.
+**YOU USE THE SOFTWARE AT YOUR OWN RISK.**

-NOTHING IN THIS AGREEMENT EXCLUDES OR LIMITS ANY WARRANTY OR RIGHT THAT CANNOT LAWFULLY BE EXCLUDED OR LIMITED UNDER APPLICABLE LAW.
+Nothing in this Agreement excludes or limits any warranty or right that cannot lawfully be excluded or limited under applicable law.

 ---